WSU-cshimizu/ceg4110-group-project-code-crafters/deliverables/Guestlectures/WinSupply.md

 * Winsupply wants a baseline 163% return on projects

 ## Teaching Differences
-* Depending on the type of team and the type of project, different software development frameworks might work way better than another
+* Depending on the type of team and the type of project, different software development methodology might work way better than another

-*
+* Chris encourages developers, organizations to adapt to trends as even till this date, people dont want to change their working systems/workflow just because its comfortable.